 For an analysis of Heath’s time in Orlando as well as his coaching tactics, click here.

 The Newcastle-under-Lyme-born Heath played as an attacking midfielder during a long career in the top leagues in England, most notably accumulating over 200 appearances and scoring 71 goals for Everton.
 After managing several lower league clubs in England, Heath took a chance and moved to the United States to shepherd the Austin Aztex, who later moved and became Orlando City SC.
+He completed a course for executives and CEOs to move further.
 Heath’s reign in Orlando was successful, winning the 2011 and 2013 USL Championships.
 As a result, he was tapped to lead the club into their 2015 MLS debut.

 In MLS, Heath enjoyed mixed success, barely missing the playoffs in his first year.
 Following an erratic offseason shake-up enforced by club management, Heath was unable to get his team to improve on their performance the previous year, and he was fired in the middle of the 2016 season.
 Over one and a half seasons, Heath’s Lions compiled a 16-22-12 record in MLS play.

 In moving from the Lions to the Loons, Heath will bring with him the knowledge of the pitfalls and opportunities that come with the transition between leagues.
 He may also find some familiar faces in Minnesota.
 His former assistant coach Ian Fuller joined the Loons staff earlier this year, after being let go from Orlando by that front office.
 His former player in the USL, Jamie Watson, has also been with Minnesota after leaving Orlando.

 Heath will assume the role previously occupied by his fellow Englishman, Carl Craig.
 It is unknown at this time whether Craig will remain with the club.